-Mark Cavendish to return to the Tour after 3-year absence
+Cavendish returning to Tour de France after 3-year absence

-BRUSSELS (AP) — Veteran sprinter Mark Cavendish will make a return to the Tour de France after a three-year absence from cycling’s biggest event, his team said on Monday.
+BRUSSELS (AP) — Veteran sprinter Mark Cavendish will make a return to the Tour de France after a three-year absence from cycling’s biggest event.

-Cavendish was not expected to be among the eight riders selected by Deceuninck-Quick-Step but was a last-minute inclusion following Sam Bennett’s withdrawal.
+Cavendish was not expected to be among the eight riders selected by Deceuninck-Quick-Step but was a last-minute inclusion on Monday following Sam Bennett’s withdrawal.

 The three-week race starts on Saturday in Brittany from the port city of Brest.

-The 36-year-old Cavendish has won 30 Tour de France stages, putting him second in the all-time list behind only Belgian great Eddy Merckx.
+The 36-year-old Cavendish has won 30 Tour de France stages, putting him second on the all-time list behind Belgian great Eddy Merckx.
 However, he last won a stage in 2016.

 He also won the best sprinter’s green jersey in 2011, a coveted prize that Bennett claimed last year.